TemitopeAlao/worldWise-temi/README.md

 - Handling **fake authentication** (login, logout, protected routes).
 - Using **useEffect + navigate** for redirects after login.
 - Protecting routes with a custom `ProtectedRoute` component.
+- Implementing **route-based code splitting** with `React.lazy` and `Suspense` to reduce initial bundle size.
-- Building a layout with shared components (e.g. Sidebar, Map, User).
+- Building a layout with shared components (e.g., Sidebar, Map, User).
 - Writing cleaner, modular React code.

-This project also deepened my understanding of how authentication flows work on the web.
+This project also deepened my understanding of how authentication flows and performance optimization work in React.

 ---